 BRIAN STIMPSON, headmaster of Thomas Tompion comprehensive school in the 1986 film, Clockwise.
-Mr Stimpson was a precise timekeeper – his punctuality was impeccable to the second; he adhered, and expected his staff and pupils to adhere, to strict, army-like, timekeeping.
-During the early moments of the film, Mr Stimpston sternly confesses to a member of staff that his timekeeping was not always bang-on: his timekeeping was once as slack as wristwatch that had not been wound-up.
+Mr Stimpson was a precise timekeeper – his punctuality was impeccable to the second; he adhered, and expected his staff and pupils to adhere, to strict, army-like timekeeping.
+During the early moments of the film, Mr Stimpston sternly confesses to a member of staff that his timekeeping was not always bang-on: his timekeeping was once as slack as an oversized watch strap.
 As the film progressed, Mr Stimpson’s past demons of lateness paid him a visit resulting in quite comical consequences.

 Maybe you’re thinking this kind of attitude is not right in our society, and if it was right, tasks due for completion would be off schedule.
-The thing is this: I do think there is a place for this type of attitude.
+But, I do think there is a place for this type of attitude.
 Now, before you start hurling your timekeeping equipment at me, I’ll explain my reasoning:

 How did JP get away with this?
 Well, I don’t think JP put a lot of thought into trying to correct his lateness.
 I think he just accepted the fact that waking up too early on Saturday mornings was just not his thing.
 More importantly, what JP did was to set a realistic expectation for the colleagues at the bakery: they knew he would not be there for 7am – they knew he’d be at least 25 minutes late; the expectation was set and accepted.
 Would things have turned out differently if headmaster Brian Stimpson took this approach?